hermeznetwork/hermez-docs/mkdocs/docs/index.md

 ### zkProver

-Hermez 2.0 employs advanced zero-knowledge technology to create validity proofs.
+zkEVM employs advanced zero-knowledge technology to create validity proofs.
 It uses a zero-knowledge prover (zkProver), which is intended to run on any server and is being engineered to be compatible with most consumer hardware.
 Every Aggregator will use this zkProver to validate batches and provide validity proofs. zkProver has its own detailed architecture which is outlined below.
 It consists of a Main State Machine Executor, a collection of secondary State Machines (each with its own executor), a STARK-proof builder, and a SNARK-proof builder.
-See **Figure 4** below for a simplified diagram of the Hermez 2.0 zkProver:
+See **Figure 4** below for a simplified diagram of the zkEVM zkProver:

 <p align="center"><img src="../images/fig4-zkProv-arch.png" width="650" /></p>
 <div align="center"><b> Figure 4: A Simplified zkProver Diagram </b></div>